dverite/icu_ext/README-datetime.md

 * roc

-These calendars provide different names for days, months, eras, and also may have different numbers of days within months and months within years.
+These calendars provide different names for days, months, eras, and also may have different numbers of days within months and months within years, when leap months are inserted.
+They are often used alongside the gregorian calendar in specific contexts, such as religious.
+The gregorian calendar is a solar calendar, but certain of these calendars are lunisolar.

 Also, ICU provides localized date and time inputs and outputs that differ in some aspects from PostgreSQL.
 The time and date fields are described in [Formatting Dates and Times](https://unicode-org.github.io/icu/userguide/format_parse/datetime/).